-Affinity Networks advance Pattern's commitment to give back to the communities around our offices and sites by developing new partnerships and organizing volunteer and donation campaigns.
-BiRE has formed a relationship with Houston's Energy Institute High School.
-In 2021, BiRE supported the school through a supply drive, a Teacher Professional Development Day sponsorship, and presentations to students about Winter Storm Uri in Texas and renewable energy technology.
+Affinity Networks advance Pattern's commitment to give back to the communities around our offices and sites by developing Sunni Whitmore joined Pattern as a Policy and Market new partnerships and organizing volunteer and donation Development Analyst on the External Affairs team in early 2021. campaigns.
+BiRE has formed a relationship with Houston's After seeing Affinity Networks as a great way to create visibility Energy Institute High School.
+In 2021, BiRE supported and solidarity for their members, she formed the AsPIRE Affinity the school through a supply drive, a Teacher Professional Network only a few months later.
+She had met many individuals Development Day sponsorship, and presentations to students who identified with the Asian American and Pacific Islander about Winter Storm Uri in Texas and renewable energy (AAPI) community at Pattern and wanted to build a safe space technology. for people experiencing hate outside of the company directed towards their community at the start of the pandemic.

 Lauren Haller led the creation of the BiRE Affinity Network in 2019 and Pattern's first DEI Month in 2020.
-The Association of Corporate Counsel Houston Chapter and The Texas Lawbook honored her with the 2020 Award for Achievement in Diversity and Inclusion.
-In 2021, Lauren was promoted to Senior Director at Pattern, joined the Houston Area Urban League's Board of Directors, and was the focus of a Houston Chronicle story.
+The Association of AsPIRE announced its creation during AAPI Heritage Month Corporate Counsel Houston Chapter and The Texas Lawbook with a panel of employees that shared their culture and honored her with the 2020 Award for Achievement in Diversity experiences of being Asian in America.
+AsPIRE provides Pattern and Inclusion.
+In 2021, Lauren was promoted to Senior Director employees opportunities to learn about AAPI history, engage at Pattern, joined the Houston Area Urban League's Board of with the culture, and further cultivate Pattern's inclusive and Directors, and was the focus of a Houston Chronicle story. diverse atmosphere.